Looking for the Emergency Response & Recovery Fund Application? Visit www.pueblounitedway.org/errfapply.

 This endowment fund was established by the El Pomar Foundation to address critical and emergency needs for the homeless and indigent in Pueblo County.
 Funds are distributed annually to nonprofit, human service agencies that directly address the needs of the community in the following areas: direct service to the homeless population, direct assistance to the indigent including transportation, food, clothing, utility and rent assistance, medical prescriptions, and related supplies.
 Grant funds are strictly for direct service only.

-Emergency Food & Shelter Program (Phase 36 - 2019-2020)
+Emergency Food & Shelter Program

-Pueblo County has been chosen to receive $80,999 to supplement emergency food and shelter programs in the county.
-United Way of Pueblo County will administer the funds on behalf of the federal Emergency Food and Shelter Program Phase 36 to local organizations.
+The Federal Emergency Food and Shelter Program has announced that Pueblo County has been chosen to receive a total of $162,414 to supplement emergency food and shelter programs in the county.
+United Way of Pueblo County will administer the funds on behalf of the federal Emergency Food and Shelter Program through the Department of Homeland Security for Phase 37 and supplemental funds allocated through the Coronavirus Aid, Relief, and Economic Security (CARES) Act to local organizations.

-United Way Community Impact Grant (2019-2020)
+United Way Community Impact Grant

 United Way of Pueblo County will award one year special project grant(s) to nonprofit organizations in Pueblo County.
 Programs that qualify should address a pressing, unmet need that can demonstrate a significant, measurable impact on the community.
 Both current United Way partner agencies and non-United Way partner agencies may apply.
 Please carefully review the guidelines and requirements.
 If you have any questions, please do not hesitate to contact us at 719-225-8580.
 The range of grant(s) is $5,000 - $50,000 for the 2019-2020 funding year.